 Whenever I receive a catalog from an online nursery, I first search for perennials I have never seen or planted before.
-I tend to focus on those that are considered hardy in USDA Zone 4 (Canada Zone 5), and in today’s post, I’ll talk about Lespedeza Gibraltar, aka Lespedeza thunbergii (lespedeza thunbergii gibraltar).
+I tend to focus on those that are considered hardy in USDA Zone 4 (Canada Zone 5), and in today’s post, I’ll talk about Lespedeza Gibraltar, aka Lespedeza thunbergii (lespedeza thunbergii gibraltar), a waterfall flowering perennial.

 Moreover, I dive into more details to select only flowering plants with a long bloom period.
 Finally, I evaluate attractiveness and colors that work well in the English-style flowerbed for those that appear to have potential.

 A lens filter may have been used to change the plant’s natural color in order to make it look more appealing in print.
 An image may have been captured with a lens filter that alters the plant’s actual color to make it appear more attractive in the photo.